 STEM 45° Technology

-‘Learning as it grows’ – Developing the STEM 45° bio inspired 3D autonomous design methodology
+‘Learning as it grows’ The STEM 45° bio inspired 3D autonomous design methodology for large scale robotic manufacturing.

 In collaboration with macromolecular and bio-material scientists at KIT- Kyoto institute of technology D-Lab in Japan, we have translated the microscopic bamboo’s internal structure into producible 3D structures.
 Scaled-up by 3000% we can now study the natural geometrical growth patterns of the bamboo, both in terms of its natural structural porosity and its geometrical growth intelligence.